 Meaning and History

-The test series included two batches: the first was a test cavity, the second was revised and modified.
-After field conditions, the company made more adjustments to the design and immediately signed a contract to supply Armed Forces of America 1,500 models, called the Bantam BRC40.
+The test series included two batches: the first was a test cavity, and the second was revised and modified.
+After field conditions, the company made more adjustments to the design and immediately signed a contract to supply the Armed Forces of America with 1,500 models, called the Bantam BRC40.
 By the end of 1941, she had produced 2,605 units of such equipment.

 The military liked the successful design of the Jeep so much that, without asking the consent of the developer and manufacturer (American Bantam), they handed over the drawings to its main competitor, Willys-Overland.
-Later they did the same with her working sketches, giving them to another automaker (Ford Motor), with whom they signed a deal in 1942 to assemble cars on a large scale.
+Later, they did the same with her working sketches, giving them to another automaker (Ford Motor), with whom they signed a deal in 1942 to assemble cars on a large scale.
 Willys later applied for the rights to the Jeep trademark, which until then was just an army term.
 This was the slang term for recruits and new vehicles.
 There are several more versions of the origin of this name, but they are unlikely.

 What is Jeep?